Choosing a Canoe for Wildlife Photography (for use with a 500mm lens)

 Length - 12' ; Width (at waterline) - 31.75" ; Depth - 11.5" ; Weight - 33 lbs (Royalex)

 Solo.
 I tried this one out at Lake Jackson Florida in the Three Lakes WMA.
 What a mistake that was.
-This is the most unstable of the boats listed when a tripod and 500mm lens are inside.
-I was scared to death I was going to tip and the only angle I felt comfortable aiming the camera was straight ahead.
-I felt uneasy enough that I only stayed out about 15 minutes.
-Would have been a great fit if it had been more stable, the boat is very light.
-Wenonah Fisherman - considered but not tested.
+This is the most unstable of the boats listed (when a tripod and 500mm lens are inside).
+I was scared to death and the only angle I felt comfortable aiming the camera was straight ahead.
+It felt tippy enough that I only stayed out about 15 minutes.
+This canoe would have been a great fit if it had been more stable, the boat is very light and easy to carry.

 Length - 14' ; Width (at waterline) - 37.5" ; Depth - 14" ; Weight - 46 lbs (Kevlar Flex Core), 57 lbs (Royalex)